 A sample issue costs $8 in the U.S. or $11 abroad.
 U.S. funds only.
-If you want the latest issue, be sure to specify #210.
+If you want the latest issue, be sure to specify #213.
 For more information, email email@example.com.
-COMING IN ISSUE #211: The Beatles' Christmas releases of 1964!
+COMING IN ISSUE #214: Back through the mists of time to the 1990 Paul McCartney World Tour!
 Check it out!

 Become a fan of Beatlefan on Facebook